phpspec/phpspec/docs/cookbook/configuration.rst

         #     namespace: The\Namespace
         my_suite: The\Namespace

-phpspec will use suite settings based on the namespaces.
+**phpspec** will use suite settings based on the namespaces.
-If you have suites with different spec directories then ``phpspec run`` will run the spces from each of the directories using the relevant suite settings.
+If you have suites with different spec directories then ``phpspec run`` will run the specs from each of the directories using the relevant suite settings.

 When you use ``phpspec desc`` **phpspec** creates the spec using the matching configuration.
-E.g. ``phpspec desc Acme/TheLib/MyClass`` will use the default spec directory but the namespace ``acmespec Acme\TheLib\MyClass``.
+E.g. ``phpspec desc Acme/TheLib/MyClass`` will use the default spec directory but the namespace ``acme_spec\Acme\TheLib\MyClass``.

 If the namespace does not match one of the namespaces in the suites config then **phpspec** uses the default settings.
 If you want to change the defaults then you can